-Following this holistic review during 2023, all of the Board committees, with the exception of the Executive Committee, adopted changes to their charters.
+Following this holistic review during 2024, only the Corporate Governance Committee adopted changes to its charter.

 BOARD COMMITTEES

 The Board of Directors has the following committees: Audit and Oversight, Compensation, Corporate Governance, Executive and Finance.
 Each committee, except the Executive Committee, operates under a charter approved by the Board, which can be found on our website at www.wecenergygroup.com/govern/committee-comp.htm.
 With the exception of the Executive Committee, only independent directors serve on the standing committees.